Molly Eskam Flaunts Perky Buns In Sexy Lingerie While Holding A Red Rose

-Molly Eskam teased her 1.3 million Instagram followers on Tuesday, February 16, when the American Playboy model showcased her sexy lingerie set that flaunted her fantastic figure and shapely assets.
+Molly Eskam teased her 1.3 million Instagram followers on Tuesday, February 16, when the American Playboy model posed in a sexy lingerie set, flaunting her fantastic figure and shapely assets.

 Molly wore a skimpy black bra-and-panty combo made of delicate semi-sheer and lace fabric.
-From what was visible, the bra boasted classic balconette cups that were fully lined, securing her ample breasts.
-The fit was snug, and it barely contained her bust.
-It had adjustable straps that clung to her shoulders for support, and it also highlighted her slim arms.
-A glimpse of the neckline was visible from the angle, and it sat low on her chest.
+From what was visible, the bra boasted classic balconette cups in a snug fit.
+It had adjustable straps which clung to her shoulders for support, highlighting her slim arms.
+A glimpse of the neckline was visible, and the bra sat low on her chest.

-In the previous Instagram post, the undergarment had an underwire that pushed her breasts up, which made her cleavage pop.
-However, it was hardly seen from her stance.
+In a previous Instagram post, users could see that the undergarment had an underwire that pushed her breasts up and accentuated her cleavage.

-The influencer sported a matching pair of undies, which were made of satin material.
-The waistband was adorned with sparkly rhinestones.
-Its high leg cuts exposed plenty of skin.
-Molly also sported a garter belt that hugged her slim waistline, highlighting her toned midsection and trim waist.
-She completed her look with a pair of red stockings.

-The internet sensation opted for a straight hairstyle for the photo shoot.
-Notably, she braided some sections along the sides.
+The internet sensation opted for a straight hairstyle for the photo shoot, with a braided section on the side.
 She wore a chain necklace as her only accessory.

 In the caption, Molly mentioned Valentine's Day being over.
 She also urged her fans to share how they spent the special occasion.